top of page

 The short answer: it depends.

 The long answer: Based on the severity of your condition, how long you stay on the Intro Diet, and how well you manage to implement all aspects of the protocol, and, ultimately, your body's capacity at repairing, will all determine when you are ready to transition off the GAPS Diet.
-Usually this can take up to a year for some people, or even longer for others.
+Usually this can take up to 12 to 18 months for some people, or even longer for others.

 Tropical Fruits